 Altered mental status

 If the anterior cerebral artery is involved, the typical symptoms include contralateral leg weakness and sensory changes.
 A classic middle cerebral artery stroke presents with hemiparesis (arm > leg), facial plegia, and sensory loss.
-Weakness in the lower half of the face ...
+Weakness in the lower half of the face (variable) and ipsilateral gaze ...